 Nobody loves procrastinating, yet here we all are falling under its snares.
-It’s easy to develop a procrastinating habit and it’s even harder to break it without the right plans an priorities in place.
+It’s easy to develop a procrastinating habit and it’s even harder to break it without the right plans and priorities in place.

 Set Daily reminders.

-An app like Google calendar could help you with this.
+An app like Google Calendar could help you with this.
 Every night before heading to bed, plan all the stuff that needs to get done and set reminders of when to carry them out.
-This will save you the last minute rush of trying to come up with a 10 page assignment when it’s one day due.
+This will save you the last-minute rush of trying to come up with a 10-page assignment when it’s one day due.

 Get an accountability partner